UMD-INST377/Group-Project-Base/README.md

   * POST - Updates the data based on volcano_id
   * PUT - Inserts data where id is auto incremented
   * DELETE - Deletes data based on volcano_id

+`/api/eruption_freq` - API route for eruptions per year
+  * GET - Returns data from a SELECT statement of the count of eruptions per year

 ## Known Bugs and Future Development
 ### Bugs: